sydneyeriksson/EmberPath/README.md

 # CS 240 Ember Path

-Long ago there was an charming castle in the Swiss Alps.
-The king who lived there was very lonely as a result of living on top of a mountain, so he had a great fireplace built and welcomed travelers of all kinds to stay in his castle.
-These travelers would play music, feast on hot cocoa and cheese, and warm up by the fire.
-Years past, and eventually the king fell ill and died.
-Now, the castle sits abandoned, but legend says there is a single ember that remains from the fireplace.
-It stays in the castle, lighting the way for lost spirits and weary travelers ...
+Long ago there was an beautiful castle in the Swiss Alps.
+But as he lived on the top of a secluded mountain, the king who lived there was very lonely, and decided to build a great fireplace to welcome travelers of all kinds and invite them to stay in his castle.
+These travelers filled the castle with light and life, playing music, feasting on hot cocoa and cheese, and warming themselves by the fire.
+But as the years past, the king eventually fell ill and died.
+The castle now sits, dark and abandoned.
+But legend says that there remains a single ember from that brilliant blazing fireplace.
+It flickers determinedly in the castle, keeping the torches lit and lighting the way for any lost spirit or weary traveler who might seek a guiding light...

 <img width="917" alt="Screenshot 2025-04-30 at 9 04 27 PM" src="https://github.com/user-attachments/assets/25c337af-757f-48ef-b6da-7cbc72ed8dbc" />